subikshajegadish/subikshajegadish/README.md

-# 👋 Hi there!
+# 👋 Hi there, welcome to my crib!
 I'm Subiksha Jegadish

 Welcome to my GitHub!
 I'm a passionate developer, curious learner, and problem solver.
 With a background in Computer Science and Engineering and hands-on experience in the fintech industry, I love building solutions that are both impactful and efficient.